Skip to main content

 A pricing plan connects the following entities:

-How do metrics, pricing models, and plans work together
+How metrics, pricing models, features, entitlements, and plans work together

 • Your metric measures usage.
-For example, API calls counted.
+For example, you create an API calls metric that counts the number of requests.

 • The pricing model determines how to charge for that usage.
-For example, $0.10 per API call for standard model.
+For example, you charge $0.10 per API call using the standard model.

-• The pricing plan combines multiple metrics with their respective pricing models and includes any fixed recurring fees.
+• The pricing plan combines metrics with their pricing models, features with their entitlements, and any fixed recurring fees.

 1. Understand pricing models